 2 frequently asked questions by landlords on recovering rent arrears

-This blog covers 2 of the most frequently asked questions I receive from landlords.;
+This blog covers 2 of the most frequently asked questions I receive from landlords on recovering rent arrears.

-What chance do I have of recovering rent arrears?
+What chance do I have of recovering arrears?

 Tenants do not have an incentive to pay money judgments attached to possession orders once they vacate as, unlike straightforward money claims, they are not automatically recorded against their credit score as county court judgments “CCJs”.
 It is only upon taking enforcement action or applying for default judgment that the tenants suffer any damage to their credit record.
 This point is also relevant to landlords when undertaking those all important reference checks on new tenants.